GIfatahTH/states_rebuilder/README.md

   Priority 1- The combined `ReactiveModel.hasError` is true if at least one of the new instances has error
   Priority 2- The combined `ReactiveModel.connectionState` is awaiting if at least one of the new instances is awaiting.
   Priority 3- The combined `ReactiveModel.connectionState` is 'none' if at least one of the new instances is 'none'.
-  Priority 4- The combined `ReactiveModel.hasDate` is true if it has no error, isn't awaiting  and is not in 'none' state.
+  Priority 4- The combined `ReactiveModel.hasDate` is true if it has no error, it isn't awaiting  and it is not in 'none' state.
 * `joinSingletonWith` can be defined in `setState` method or in `Inject` class constructor.
 When set in the `setState` method, it means that only the new instance, where` setState` is called, is joined to the reactive singleton.
 Whereas if `joinSingletonWith` is defined in the` Inject` constructor, this means that all new reactive instances will be joined to the reactive singleton.
 * New reactive instances can send data to the reactive singleton. `joinSingletonToNewData` parameter of reactive environment hold the sending message.